8-Dec-2016, 19:35 UT/GMT

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Livingston's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Livingston, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
 He is also capable of quite an exaggerated display of irritability or impatience when he encounters something that frustrates his will.
 Livingston has a powerful will to match his inner need for magic and drama, and this will inevitably result in quite a few thunderstorms [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Livingston's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 This vision of something new just around the corner lies at the core of his personality, and it is likely to contribute a chronic restlessness and a wonderful quality of enthusiasm about the next toy, the next project, the next trip and the next new person to meet.
 He will [...] [..]
 Although no young child can be expected to be aware of the reality of others' feelings until he has undergone the necessary process of psychological separation from parents, Livingston may take a very long time acknowledging any real level of equality with others.
 He may [...]
 Hidden traits [..]
-His hidden anxieties will probably take the form of a particularly intense attachment to certain people, pets, loved objects or familiar rituals which provide a sense of stability, even while he is attempting at the same time to generate excitement through the restless pursuit [...]
+These two sides of his personality will inevitably collide at times, and therefore he may do a lot of see-sawing before he can establish any sort of creative dialogue between them.
+His hidden anxieties will probably take the form of a particularly intense attachment to [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-He also tends to idealise those he loves and needs, and may be hurt and baffled when he discovers that they are less than godlike.
-But above all Livingston's idealistic and warm- hearted emotional nature requires a direct, open and enthusiastic response from others.
-He [...] [..]
+Sometimes he may find it difficult to balance this longing to please with his more enthusiastic and impulsive way of interacting with others, and he is likely to show a tendency to swing between extremes of self- preoccupation and excessive adaptability.
+He also tends to [...] [..]
 Although circumstances such as work pressures or family conflict may make absences or separation necessary, the depth and intensity of Livingston's feelings for his father will not be lessened.
 The quality of the time Livingston and his father can spend together is therefore [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future